-Veteran pitching, young hitting prove to be a powerful combination for the Cubs
+Veteran pitching, young hitting prove to be a powerful combination for Cubs

 "It's not something I think about," Happ said.
 "It's not something that's even in my mind.
 I'm just up there trying to have good, quality at-bats."

 Spoken like a true veteran, which he kind of is right now when you consider the rest of the outfield.
-Albert Almora Jr was in center on Thursday but he's a part time player while Mark Zagunis was making his major league debut in right field.
+Albert Almora Jr. was in center on Thursday, but he's a part-time player, while Mark Zagunis was making his major league debut in right field.
 Happ for Schwarber, Zagunis for Heyward.
 Where has 2016 gone?

 "I did focus on that before the game," Maddon said of the youth on the team.
 "It's a really young group.